TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   result in a model where the conditional mean of `y` is linearly related to a sum of these types of predictor terms, and individual random observations from the population are expected to be normally distributed around the line representing the conditional mean and have a constant variance.
+One practical approach to assessing whether a fitted model conforms to assumptions is to examine the residuals from the model (difference between observed and predicted response values) for trends suggesting non-linearity in the relationship, heteroskedasticity (non-constant residual variance), non-normal distribution, and influential outliers.
+If model assumptions are met, we can rely on parametric p-values and confidence intervals.
+If not, we may be able to use non-parametric procedures like permutation for p-values and bootstrapping for confidence intervals.
+We can assess a model's predictive performance by using a test-set of observations that were not used for model development.

 We can extend this modeling to systems where the variance of `y` has a relatively predictable relationship to the conditional mean of `y` by using **weighted linear regression**.
-Here, instead of tuning the prediction line coefficients to minimize the sum-of-squared deviations of observations from the prediction line, we weight each observations contribution to the sum-of-squares by dividing by the expected variance at the observations predicted response value.
-That is, we estimate a functional relationship between the variance of the residuals and the corresponding fitted `y` value from an unweighted linear regression.
+Here, instead of tuning the prediction line coefficients to minimize the sum-of-squared deviations of observations from the prediction line, we weight each observation's contribution to the sum-of-squares by dividing by the expected variance at the observation's predicted response value.
+For instance, we can sometimes estimate a functional relationship between the variance of the residuals and the corresponding fitted `y` value from an unweighted linear regression.
-  If the residuals vs. fitted plot looks like it spreads out, but does not slope, then the absolute values of the residuals can be modeled as a linear function of the fitted values: `abs(residuals(fit)) ~ fitted(fit)`.
+  If the residuals vs. fitted plot looks like it spreads out, but does not slope, then we can try to model the absolute values of the residuals as a linear function of the fitted values: `abs(residuals(fit)) ~ fitted(fit)`.
 If the residuals vs. fitted plot looks like it has an upwardly curving slope, we can try to model the squared residuals as a function of the fitted values: